TIFX04-22-10/runningpose/README.md

 Tranfer learning with a pretrained architecture for VideoPose3D was used for a architecture for 3D predictions, RunningPose architecture.
 It was then trained with a custom dataset, RunningPose dataset.
 The dataset was made in collaboration with [Qualisys](https://www.qualisys.com) and [Swedish Athletics Association](https://www.friidrott.se).

 The model predicts keypoints that has been identified as especially important regarding gait analysis for running humans.
-One main difference between this model and the pretrained model for VideoPose3D is that a keypoint on each the foot is predicted, wich the VideoPose3D model does not do.
+One main difference between this model and the pretrained model for VideoPose3D is that a keypoint on each foot is predicted, which the VideoPose3D model does not do.

 ## Results on the RunningPose dataset
 The mean per-joint position error (MPJPE) is shown in the table below.